ivannissimrch/ivannissimrch/README.md

 # Hi, I'm Ivan Rebolledo. 👋

 Welcome to my GitHub profile!
-I'm a self-taught front-end developer, and dog and cat lover, and I enjoy Latin dancing, especially bachata.
+I'm a self-taught front-end developer, dog and cat lover, and enjoy Latin dancing, especially bachata.

 ## About Me

-I'm a self-taught front-end developer.
-I'm improving my coding abilities, and I've been working with a code mentor who has guided me in my learning journey.
-Also, I'm participating as a front-end developer at a Chingu voyage to learn how to work on a team.
+I'm a self-taught front-end developer passionate about creating meaningful web applications.
+I'm currently focused on improving my coding skills with the guidance of a mentor and by collaborating with others in a Chingu voyage.
+I'm particularly interested in projects related to education accessibility, as I personally experienced barriers to higher education.
+I believe technology can play a crucial role in making education more accessible to everyone.

 ## Tech Stack